kjappelbaum/pyepal/docs/getting_started.rst

     pip install git+https://github.com/kjappelbaum/pyepal.git

-On MacOS you might need to install `libomp` (e.g., `brew install libomp`) for multihreading in some of the models.
+On macOS you might need to install `libomp` (e.g., `brew install libomp`) for multihreading in some models.

+If you want to `limit how many CPUs openblas uses <https://github.com/numpy/numpy/issues/8120>`_, you can :code:`export OPENBLAS_NUM_THREADS=1`

-Which class do i use?
+Which class do I use?
 -----------------------

 - For Gaussian processes built with :code:`sklearn` use :py:class:`~pyepal.pal.pal_sklearn.PALSklearn`